Development

 Architecture

 tokenuse keeps usage ingestion local: read local session files, append normalized records to its own archive, aggregate in memory, and render a dashboard.
 The TUI is the default frontend, and the Tauri desktop app is a second frontend over the same Rust core.
 There is no daemon and no file watcher.
-Network access is limited to explicit confirmed Config-page downloads and maintainer refresh flags.
+Network access is limited to explicit confirmed Config-page downloads, explicit Copilot / Claude.ai / ChatGPT (Codex) quota sync, and maintainer refresh flags.
+The Claude.ai and ChatGPT quota sync features store a session cookie locally in the OS keychain (via the keyring crate) and are gated behind the quota-sync Cargo feature.

 Startup Flow